dfamonteiro/blog/blog/content/posts/production-load-generator.md

 -----------------

 This is just the tip of the iceberg of what the `LineLoadGenerator` can do: this load generator is more than capable of simulating machines with multiple inputs and outputs, and can handle incredibly complex multi-lane assembly lines with ease.
+You might think this is overkill but I can asssure you it's not: we have seen some truly unique SMT setups over the years at [Critical Manufacturing](https://www.criticalmanufacturing.com/), and we need this flexibility to be able to simulate them all.

 ## Early results look promising